Frequently asked questions

 Which tools can I use to edit the thumbnails?

-You can fine-tune the images in editors such as Adobe Photoshop, Canva, Affinity Photo, or any graphics app that supports JPG or WebP.
+You can fine-tune the images in editors such as Adobe Photoshop, Canva, Affinity Photo, GIMP, or any graphics app that opens JPG files.

 Overlay text, adjust colours, or remix the composition so the final thumbnail feels unique to your brand before you publish it.